SSG Joe Beimfohr

 Transported by helicopter to the hospital in Balad, SSG Beimfohr was placed in a medically induced coma and flown to Landstuhl, Germany before being transported to Walter Reed Army Medical Center where he awoke eight days later and learned of his injuries.
 He spent a year in the hospital, enduring surgeries, recovering from his injuries, and beginning his physical therapies.

-Since moving into his home in 2013, Joe has continued competing in triathlons and marathons for handcycling.
+After moving into his home in 2013, Joe continued competing in triathlons and marathons for handcycling.
 He completed his 29th Marathon and competed in an Ironman in November 2015.
-He has returned to school and is pursuing a degree in exercise science.
+He returned to school and was pursuing a degree in exercise science.

-Joe has become an advocate for HFOT, often speaking at HFOT events and corporate events.
-He has also expanded his family.
-He and his wife Cara now have two children.
+Joe was an advocate for HFOT, often speaking at HFOT events and corporate events.
+He was also a devoted husband and father to his wife Cara and their three children.

-Joe says his Homes For Our Troops home has been life-changing.
+Joe said his Homes For Our Troops home was life-changing.
 “Being able to come home to a home that is adapted to me and for my disability is a great stress reliever.
 As a wheelchair user, my day is filled with mobility impairments and challenges.
 My home is the one place that I know is always accessible to me and there is truly no limits to what I can do.
 Having that reassurance and peace of mind allows me to focus on the other parts of my recovery.
-There are no words that can express my appreciation for what this home means to me,” he says.
+There are no words that can express my appreciation for what this home means to me.”